ErgoProxy1/TaskOrganizer/Web/TaskOrganizer/src/app/shared/readme.md

-Reusable components, directives, and pipes
+Reusable components, directives, and pipes.
+Also helpers and utils.